mzivic7/endcord/README.md

 - Extremely low CPU and RAM usage (values greatly depend on number of servers and channels)
 - Extension API
 - Voice calls (WIP)
-- Integrated RPC (only Rich Presence)
+- Integrated RPC (only Rich Presence) and game detection
 - Mouse controls
 - Desktop notifications
 - View images, gifs, videos, audio, stickers and YouTube with ASCII art or in external app